changhsinlee/changhsinlee.github.io/a-pipeline-i-love.md

 ![step5](figure/source/pipeline/step5.png)

-The code I should spend the most time on should be the part where I think about how to make new features or use the features in a different way to spin up a model.
+The part where I spend the most time on should be the part where I think about how to make new features or use the features in a different way to spin up a model, not the actual process of testing this feature against current model.